Skip to Content

 How Do You Recharge a Car Battery?

-• As this occurs, the sulfate in both the positive and negative plates are split back into their original lead and sulfate.
+• During this process, the sulfate on both the positive and negative plates is broken down into its original lead and sulfate.
+The water in the battery splits into hydrogen and oxygen.

 Trust the Car Battery Experts at Batteries Plus